 The following policies are subject to change.

-STUDENT PROFESSIONAL CONDUCT
+STUDENT/ALUMNI PROFESSIONAL CONDUCT

 As a member of the National Association of Colleges and Employers (NACE), Career Services observes the following principles for professional conduct.
 Student and alumni obligations include: providing accurate information; adhering to interview schedules; accepting an offer of employment in good faith; notifying employers on a timely basis of acceptance or withdrawal from the recruitment process after an offer of employment; and interviewing only with employers for whom candidates are interested in working with and whose eligibility requirements they meet.